TheWeirdDev/theweirddev.github.io/_posts/2015-10-02-alf-debug-solr.markdown

 log4j.logger.org.alfresco.repo.search.impl.solr.SolrQueryHTTPClient=debug
 {% endhighlight %}

-Once you've change the logger level you will see a lot of things in the logs.
+Once you've changed the logger level you will see a lot of things in the logs.
 In fact, the logs show the Alfresco queries.
 We can see it's split in two parts: **sent** and **with**.
 Let's see that in more details.

 ### a.
 Sent